 Trafford Publishing – vanity press; unknown type of quality…

 Austin Macauley – call themselves a hybrid publisher, say they test every manuscript for its merits.
 (They offer the carrot of a traditional contract if good enough).
 3 Stars at TrustPilot.

 Emil Fortune, an editor, says: “Austin Macauley has a poor reputation among people whose opinion I generally trust.
 They recently had an altercation with Harry Bingham of Writer’s Workshop” (Quora).

 Sunyi Dn says: “Austin MaCauley is a nasty, predatory vanity press with a vile reputation in the industry.
 They have pages and pages of entries on the Absolute Write Beware board, and many entries on Writer Beware.
-I am appalled to see any “writers” sticking up for them.”
-(The writer was likely to be a fake reviewer).
+I am appalled to see any ‘writers’ sticking up for them.”
 (Quora).

 How to Set up Your Own Indie Publishing Imprint

-If you want to use your dollars wisely and are seeking quality, then this is the path I advise, based on 12 years of trial and error:
+If you want to use your dollars wisely and are seeking quality, then this is the path I advise.
+It’s based on 12 years of trial and error: